AfyKirby1/Better-Me/README.md

 ### 🌟 Our Philosophy

-**Gentle Growth**: Every habit, every goal, every moment of reflection is met with kindness and encouragement.
-No judgment, only support.
+- **Gentle Growth**: Every habit, goal, and moment of reflection is met with kindness and encouragement

-**Your Pace, Your Way**: Whether you're neurodivergent, dealing with anxiety, or simply prefer a different approach, Better-Me adapts to you.
+- **Your Pace, Your Way**: Adapts to different needs, preferences, and learning styles

-**Celebration of Small Wins**: We believe that every step forward deserves recognition.
-A 3-day streak is just as worthy of celebration as a 30-day one.
+- **Celebration of Progress**: Every step forward deserves recognition, no matter how small

-**Privacy & Safety**: Your journey is yours alone.
-All data stays on your device, creating a safe space for authentic growth.
+- **Privacy & Safety**: Your journey stays on your device, creating a safe space for authentic growth

 ---